Coors Light

-Coors Light is a 4.2% (US) ABV light beer brewed in Golden, Colorado; Albany, Georgia; Elkton, Virginia; Fort Worth, Texas; Irwindale, California; and Milwaukee, Wisconsin.
-It was first produced in 1978 by the Coors Brewing Company.
+It is brewed in Golden, Colorado; Albany, Georgia; Elkton, Virginia; Fort Worth, Texas; Irwindale, California; and Milwaukee, Wisconsin, among other locations in the USA.
 The Canadian version of Coors Light is 4.0% ABV and brewed by Molson Coors Canada Inc. in Moncton, New Brunswick; St.John's, Newfoundland; Longueuil, Quebec; Toronto, Ontario and Chilliwack, British Columbia.
-The parent company is the Molson Coors Beverage Company.
-In Australia and the United Kingdom, Coors Light is labelled as "Coors."
+In Australia, the United Kingdom and Ireland, Coors Light is labeled as "Coors".